graph-guard/gqt/test/error_schema/undef_type_in_cond.md

 ```

 ```
-1:20: type is undefined in schema
+1:20: type Baz is undefined in schema
 ```